 Beyond the shelter of the Earth's atmosphere and magnetosphere, highly charged particles are in the midst of a cosmic dance.
 These particles—atoms stripped of their electrons—are extremely energetic and move at nearly the speed of light.

-Collectively known as space radiation, some come from the deepest regions of the universe as galactic cosmic rays, some as solar particles emitted in sun flares, and others as particles trapped in the Earth's magnetic field.
+Collectively known as space radiation, some come from the deepest regions of the universe as galactic cosmic rays, others as solar particles emitted in sun flares, and some as particles trapped in the Earth's magnetic field.

-The astronauts of the International Space Station (ISS) travel along a low-Earth orbit; this provides them modest protection via the Earth's atmosphere and magnetosphere.
-Unfortunately, they still receive much higher doses of radiation than we do down on Earth.
+The astronauts of the International Space Station (ISS) travel in low-Earth orbit, thus our planet's atmosphere and magnetosphere provides them some measure of protection.
+Unfortunately, they still receive much higher doses of radiation than we do on Earth.

-The RaDI-N Neutron Field Study, a collaboration of the Canadian Space Agency and RSC-Energia, has been designed to do just that.
-Bob Thirsk measured the neutron radiation levels on the station while onboard the ISS for Expedition 20/21.
+The Radi-N Neutron Field Study, a collaboration of the Canadian Space Agency and RSC-Energia, was created to do just that.

-RaDI-N uses bubble detectors produced by a Canadian company, Bubble Technology Industries, as neutron monitors.
-They have been designed to only detect neutrons and ignore all other radiation.
+Radi-N used bubble detectors produced by a Canadian company, Bubble Technology Industries, as neutron monitors.
+They were designed to detect only neutrons to the exclusion of all other radiation.
 Bubble detectors first started being used for space in 1989, and have since become popular because of their accuracy and convenience.

-Bob Thirsk placed six of these finger-sized instruments around various modules on the ISS.
-Each detector is filled with a clear polymer gel.
-Inside the polymer are liquid droplets.
-When a neutron strikes the test tube portion, a droplet is vaporized.
-This creates a visible gas bubble in the polymer.
-Each bubble, which represents neutron radiation, is counted by an automatic reader.
+During Expedition 20/21, Canadian Space Agency (CSA) Astronaut Bob Thirsk placed six of these finger-sized instruments around various modules on the ISS.
+Each detector was filled with a clear polymer gel.
+Inside the polymer were liquid droplets.
+When a neutron made contact with the test tube portion, a droplet was vaporized.
+This created a visible gas bubble in the polymer.
+Each bubble, which represents neutron radiation, was counted by an automatic reader.